AUC’s electronic filing tool used to manage, search and upload application documents

 Watch an AUC hearing

-The Alberta Utilities Commission (AUC) is considering the Alberta Electric System Operator (AESO) application to change the rate design (Rate DTS) for bulk and regional rates.
+The AUC has denied an application from Alberta Electric System Operator (AESO) to change the rate design (Rate DTS) for bulk and regional rates.
 The bulk and regional rate design, reflected in rate demand transmission service, relates to the recovery of wires costs for both the bulk and regional portions of the Alberta transmission system.
-The application also seeks to modernize the AESO’s demand opportunity service (DOS) rate design, a non-firm rate that allows additional use of available transmission capacity that would otherwise not be used.
+The application sought to modernize the AESO’s demand opportunity service (DOS) rate design, a non-firm rate that allows additional use of available transmission capacity that would otherwise not be used.
+The AUC issued Decision 26911-D01-2022 on November 10, 2022.

 The current bulk and regional rate design was established nearly 15 years ago on the premise that the majority of transmission costs are driven by system peak load.
 Accordingly, the current bulk and regional rate design recovers a large proportion of costs through the monthly coincident peak charge.

-The AUC is currently reviewing this application to ensure that the delivery of Alberta’s utility service takes place in a manner that is fair, responsible and in the public interest.
-This is an open and transparent review process.
-Opportunities to provide input and participate in this review is provided below.
+The AUC’s decision on the application aims to ensure that the delivery of Alberta’s utility service takes place in a manner that is fair, responsible and in the public interest and was completed through an open and transparent review process.

 The eFiling System should be accessed to view the applications and the other documents the AUC will be considering in this proceeding.
 The system is also used to file submissions and evidence to participate in the proceeding.